- Campus Life

 Upon acceptance into the program, each student is assigned an advisor who advises the student to select courses that fit the student's program.
 Courses in the counseling programs are planned to give a balanced selection of academic and experiential education and to encourage each student to achieve maximum professional competence.
 Academic and professional development evaluations are made of all students each semester to ensure ongoing professional growth.

-For more information about the student affairs counseling program please contact
+For more information about the student Affairs & Higher Education program please contact

 Julia Davis, Coordinator